Causes, Effects and Solutions to Mining Pollution

 A good example is our cell phones.
 The world has become so reliant on cell phones for communication, finding information, and just about anything.
 You need a cell phone to reach out to people, buy food and material items, and do a host of other activities, which means it’ll be challenging to stop the production of this item.

 Another item is the computer.
 The same goes for other gadgets.
-We cannot do without them, and there are no materials that we can viably use to replace them.
+We’ve become so reliant on them that we simply cannot do without them.
+This births a constant need for mining as there are currently no materials we can use to replace them.

 Most of them are made from precious materials extracted from mines.
 We can’t replace them with substitutes, so mining activities can’t stop in this regard.